Universe

 23,000 years ago, those that settled in western Canada and the American northwest perished when the Wisconsin Glaciation melt caused a massive ice dam to burst open, causing waters of the present-day Great Salt Lakes in a wall of water hundreds of feet high to thunder downstream at 65 miles per hour toward the Pacific Ocean.
 The massive flood with its ice and debris rearranged 16,000 square miles of present-day Montana, Idaho, Washington, and Oregon.
 Today tourist marvel at the massive rock formations.

-Carolina Dogs: Until recently the dogs that shared the ancient First Americans’ homes (called First Americans by Canadians) were thought to have vanished along with the demise of First Americans.
+Carolina Dogs: Until recently the dogs that shared the ancient First Americans’ homes were thought to have vanished.
 But in the early 1970s, while trapping fur-bearing animals for study Lehr Brisbin, Jr., Senior Ecologist at the University of Georgia's Savannah River Ecology Laboratory, first sited Carolina Dogs on the Savannah River Site (SRS).
 He immediately noticed they looked very much like Australian Dingo Dogs.
-In the late 1980s more of these dogs were sighted on public lands bordering the SRS, on other large tracts of protected natural habitat at the U.S. Army's Fort Gordon in nearby Augusta, and in several other low country areas along the Savannah River.
+In the late 1980s more of these dogs were sighted on public lands bordering the SRS.
 Dr. Brisbane and his colleagues have confirmed that these shy canines are, indeed, a separate breed that are direct descendants of the early First Americans’ dogs.
 Carolina Dogs were registered as a separate breed by the American Rare Breed Association in 1991 and later by the United Kennel Club in 1995.
 Carolina Dogs are classified in a group known as Pariah Dogs.

 18,000 years ago Homo sapians arrived in Virginia.
-In the 1980’s remains of an 18,000 year-old Pre-Clovis Indian culture were discovered at a site on the Nottoway River in Sussex County called Cactus Hill.
+In the 1980’s remains of an 18,000 year-old Pre-Clovis Indian culture was discovered at a site on the Nottoway River in Sussex County called Cactus Hill.
+There, the Pre-Clovis Indians quarried jasper from the river’s west bank to make tools.
+This area, had a large population due to the vast number of artifacts discovered contradicting earlier views that Pre-Clovis Indians lived in small groups.

 Not far from this discovery, a few years later two miles west of Bluemont VA, their advanced civilization was further clearly revealed.
 At different times in the year Pe-Clovis Indians made visits here for ceremonial services.
 Concentric stone circles of rocks, weighing more than a ton, were found placed to mark solar events.
 It is claimed to be the oldest man-made structure in North America still in existence with more features than Stonehenge and twice as old.